How to Quit Sugar Without Feeling Deprived

 Data from the Journal of the American Medical Association (JAMA) indicates that the average adult consumes about 17% of their total calories from added sugars—roughly 22 teaspoons a day.
 Clinical observations show that reducing this to under 5% can lower systemic inflammation markers, such as C-Reactive Protein (CRP), by up to 30% within just 21 days.

-The Hidden Friction: Why Conventional Methods Fail
+Why Methods Fail

 The primary reason people feel deprived is the "Cold Turkey Fallacy."
 Abruptly removing all glucose sources without increasing healthy fats or electrolytes leads to "keto flu" symptoms: brain fog, irritability, and intense cravings.
 The brain, sensing a fuel crisis, triggers a cortisol spike, which eventually leads to a binge.
 This cycle reinforces the belief that a life without sugar is unsustainable and bland.